kotekjedi/GANs-ITMO-2022-Masters/README.md

 # Generative Models
 **ITMO University, Autumn 2022, MSc course**

-Below you will find links and current deadlines for the Arip Asadulaev's Generative Models course at ITMO University, Autumn 2022.
+Below you will find assignments and current deadlines for the Arip Asadulaev's Generative Models course at ITMO University, Autumn 2022.

 Note that this information may change over the course.